ArcticSnow/snowpyt/README.md

 ### High Priority

+- write function to save and load pit to and from pickle format
 - Include option to add chemical sample name to pit
 - Check if the list of symbols is complete in reference to Fierz et al. 2009
 - reorganize package example, standard excel and csv snowpit file